replit/toml-editor/README.md

 ```

 The program only takes one optional command line argument.
 You can include the file path of the .replit file like so `./toml-editor <path>`.
 If you do not, it will default to looking in the current directory for the `.replit` file.

+## Contributing

+To contribute, ensure you have [devenv](https://devenv.sh) enabled.
+There is a direnv directive to load the devenv environment automatically, or you may run `devenv shell` to load it manually.

+TODO: add replit support